microsoft/ApplicationInsights-iOS/README.md

 <a id="basicusage"></a>
 ## 7. Basic Usage

-**[NOTE]** The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay of some seconds.
+**[NOTE]** The SDK is optimized to defer everything possible to a later time while making sure each module executes other code with a delay of some seconds.
 This ensures that `applicationDidFinishLaunching:` will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

 After you have set up the SDK as [described above](#setup), the ```MSAITelemetryManager```-instance is the central interface to track events, traces, metrics, page views or handled exceptions.